Pilot-Aided Simultaneous Communication And Localisation (PASCAL) Under Practical Imperfections: INTRODUCTION

-\begin{enumerate} \item A practical uplink PASCAL system model is introduced and then investigated under a generalised model of gain-phase imperfections.
+It can be seen from the above-surveyed literature that there is a persistent need for developing a more efficient system model compared to traditional ISAC models based on echo signals for localisation, and investigating its functionality under array model imperfections.
+Motivated by this fact, we introduce a PASCAL system model and evaluate its functionality under model imperfections, as well as we develop simple and effective algorithms for joint localisation and data detection.
+Unlike almost all introduced ISAC models including \cite{ISACzhen}-\cite{analysis_li}, where the BS emits a dedicated signal towards the targets and receives echos for localisation, the introduced PASCAL system model exploits the fact that drones in general have typical transceiver that can be utilised to send signals actively to a BS for both localisation and communication.
+As a consequence, this setup is more practical and less energy-consuming than the typical radar concept.
+To the best of our knowledge, no previous work has investigated the PASCAL system model.
+The main contributions of this paper can be summarized as follows. \begin{enumerate} \item A practical uplink PASCAL system model is introduced and then investigated under a generalised model of gain-phase imperfections.
 Two main scenarios for PASCAL are considered.
-The first one is called disjoint localisation and data detection (DLDD), where localisation and data detection are performed sequentially, while in the second one, joint localisation and data detection (JLDD) is pursued. \item In DLDD, a novel approach for decoding information from the received signals is proposed.\!
-It uses estimated location parameters to infer the channel responses, which are then employed to combine signals using MRC to preprocess the communication signals.
-As improved localisation leads to more accurate data detection, this approach achieves a win-win situation instead of a trade-off. \item The performance of DLDD is evaluated with gain-phase imperfections, where the average Cramér-Rao lower bound (CRLB) is derived to evaluate the performance limits of the localisation part, while sum data rate (SDR) is employed to assess the communication part.
+The first one is called disjoint localisation and data detection (DLDD), where localisation and data detection are performed sequentially, while in the second one, joint localisation and data detection (JLDD) is pursued. \item The performance of DLDD is evaluated with gain-phase imperfections, where the average Cramér-Rao lower bound (CRLB) is derived to evaluate the performance limits of the localisation part, while sum data rate (SDR) is employed to assess the communication part.
 As the exact solution for the average SDR is not tractable, a more accurate approximation method compared to the commonly used first-order Taylor approximation method is proposed to obtain an accurate approximation. \item For JLDD, the alternating MLE-MLE algorithm and joint MUSIC-MLE algorithm are proposed.
 Compared to DLDD, the JLDD algorithms manage to achieve improved localisation and decoding performance by leveraging the location information embedded in the data symbols in addition to the pilot signals.
 In addition, the proposed algorithm can use more location information while decoding more symbols until all the symbols have been decoded. \end{enumerate} The remainder of this paper is organised as follows.
 In Sec.
 II, the system model for PASCAL is presented.
 Sec.
 III shows the localisation algorithms and uplink communication with MRC for DLDD.
 In Sec.
 IV and Sec.
-V, the proposed MLE-MLE and MUSIC-MLE algorithms for JLDD and the performance analysis for DLDD are given, respectively.
+V, the proposed MLE-MLE and MUSIC-MLE algorithms for JLDD and the performance analysis for DLDD are given.
 Sec.
 VI provides the numerical results and Sec.
 VII concludes the paper.

 $Notations$: ${[ \cdot ]^T}$,${[ \cdot ]^H}$ and ${[ \cdot ]^*}$ denote the transposition, Hermitian transposition and complex conjugate. $\left \| \cdot \right \|_2$ refers to the Euclidean norm. ${\mathop{\rm var}}( \cdot )$, ${\mathop{\rm cov}}( \cdot )$, $\mathrm{tr}( \cdot )$ and $\Gamma ( \cdot )$ represent the variance, covariance, trace and Gamma function. $\Re ( \cdot )$ indicates the real part of an input argument. $\mathbb{E}[\cdot]$ indicates the statistical expectation.
 The table of symbols is provided in Table \ref{tableofsymbols}.